tattali/FullCalendarBundle/doc/doctrine-crud.md

     </script>
 {% endblock %}
 ```

+### 3. Use an event listener to connect all of this together

 We now have to link the CRUD to the calendar by adding the `booking_show` link in each events